hzi-bifo/seq2geno2pheno/README.md

 	`git clone --recurse-submodules https://github.com/hzi-bifo/seq2geno2pheno.git`

 	The option `--recurse-submodules` helps to download the submodules that are located at another repository (i.e. Seq2Geno and Geno2Pheno).
-The flag is available only in git version >2.13, and users of earlier git version may need to find the substitute.
+The flag is available only in git version >2.13, and users of earlier git versions may need to find the substitute.

     2. Install the core environment:

-	Please check install/INSTALL to learn more details.
+	Please check install/INSTALL.md to learn more details.
         The core environment means the set of computational tools that are required to initiate Seq2Geno2Pheno.
-The environemnt, like those in the other parts of this package, is stated in a file that is recognizable by Conda, which makes the installation of everything achievable in one command.
+The environment, like those in the other parts of this package, is stated in a file that is recognizable by Conda, which makes the installation of everything achievable in one command.

-    3. Install the process-spcific environment:
+    3. Install the process-specific environment:

-	Many processes in the package require specific environments, which will be automatically installed when for the first time called by an scheduled process.
-Therefore, we encourage every user to run Seq2Geno2Pheno with our toy dataset or any other small dataset to install these environments and facillitate future usages.
+	The computational environment required by each workflow differs.
+These environments will be automatically installed when for the first time called by a scheduled process.
+Therefore, we encourage every user to run Seq2Geno2Pheno with our toy dataset or any other small dataset to install these environments and facilitate future usages.

     4. Finally, set the variable `PATH` and `SGP_HOME`.
 You may want to try